jenkinsci/gitlab-branch-source-plugin/README.md

 * `Filter by name (with wildcards)` - To filter the type of items you want to discover in your project based on the wildcards specified.
 For example, to discover only `master` branch, `develop` branch and all Merge Requests add `development master MR-*`.

-* `Skip pipeline status notifications` - To disable notifiying GitLab server about the pipeline status.
+* `Skip pipeline status notifications` - To disable notifying GitLab server about the pipeline status.

 * `Override hook management modes` - Override default hook management mode of web hook and system hook. `ITEM` credentials for webhook is currently not supported.